AslantheAslan/Zachary-s-Karate-Club/README.md

 # Zachary-s-Karate-Club
-This repo includes my trial to create the infamous Zachary's Karate Club dataset and apply some algorithms to understand how to cluster graph-shaped data.
+This repo includes my trial to create the famous Zachary's Karate Club dataset and apply some algorithms to understand how to cluster graph-shaped data.

 edges.txt file includes the connections inbetween nodes in the Karate Club. capacities.txt file includes the weights of connections (edges) for every single connection